Alexander Kozulin (pianist): Family

 His grandfather, Semyon Sheyn was a Men's wear Designer.
-He, among another 36 Jewish communists, was shot on the first day of the "Great War", for his ideological adherence to the Communist Party.
+He, among another 36 Jewish communists, was shot in the beginning of WWII, for his ideological adherence to the Communist Party.

 His grandmother, Sofia Kizhner was fluent in many languages.
 She also played multiple musical instruments, despite having only the primary school education.
 After the war, when Sofia Kizhner returned home from the concentration camp, her assets were expropriated and she was allocated only a tiny room in the large house that once belonged to her, where she was forced to dwell with all of her family.
 She was responsible for Alexander's upbringing in the early years of his life and paid undivided attention to his education and manners.

 Alexander's father, Mikhail Borisovich Dulfan was an Art dealer, dealing in 20th Century Art.
 He was continually traveling and never dedicated time and attention to his son and wife, before leaving the family when Alex was 5 years old.

 Alexander's mother, Bella Semyonovna was forced to leave university where she studied law and worked in a hairdressing salon to make ends meet.
 Subsequently, she married a second time to Arkadiy Kozulin, who adopted Alexander giving him his Surname.

 Alexander's brother, Micha Kozulin (born 1968) lives in Israel with his wife and four children.

 First Marriage: In 1978 Alexander married Carmella and they have two daughters, Sarah-Shiri (born 1982) and Emmi-Marina (Born 1988).